cfengine/documentation/reference/promise-types/processes.markdown

 }
 ```

-Getting complex regular expressions just right can be difficult, so for most
-sophisticated matches, users should use a simple pattern match such as program
-names combinded with a *`process_select`* body before delving into complex regular
-expressions.

-This example shows using `process_select` and `process_count` to define a class when a process has been running for longer than a day.
+This example shows using `process_select` and `process_count` to define a class
+when a process has been running for longer than a day.

 [%CFEngine_include_example(processes_define_class_based_on_process_runtime.cf)%]